wing5wong/artisan-whs-static/source/_for_parents/policies-and-charter.blade.md

 ---
 ## Strategic Plan & Annual Implementation Plan

-The [Whanganui High School Strategic Plan & Annual Implementation Plan](https://asset.cloudinary.com/whanganuihigh/9236661bcafa8812d157a932e3898f39) is updated on an annual basis.
+The Whanganui High School Strategic Plan & Annual Implementation Plan is updated on an annual basis.
+To request a copy, please contact our Main Office

 ## School Representatives